-A simple kale salad with chickpeas and avocado, this relies on a lemon-olive oil dressing and a pleasing presentation.
+A simple kale salad with chickpeas and avocado, this features a lemon-olive oil dressing and is arranged in a pleasing presentation for extra eye appeal.

 In the mood for kale?
 Then this salad will really speak to you.
 Make sure to massage the leaves well with the dressing for best mouth feel and tenderness.
 Serve with fresh bread or flatbread for a lively lunch, or a dinner salad course.

 Are you new to massaging kale?
 There’s not much to it, but if you’d like more information, see How to Massage Kale (and a few delicious kale salad ideas).

 Serve this tasty salad with crusty bread for a satisfying lunch, or as a first course for dinner followed by a pasta dish, or side by side with a grain pilaf.

 Though the crazed devotion to kale seems to have peaked, it’s still a vegetable that deserves a regular place in your rotation.